RomanHornung/PPerfEstComplex/README.txt

 - For the evaluation of the results it is not necessary to re-perform the analyses:

-  The R scripts "evaluation.R" contained in the subfolders (except 'spatial') produce all figures shown in the main paper and in Supplementary Material 1 as well as results that support statements made in Supplementary Material 1 without the need to re-run the analyses.
+  The R scripts "evaluation.R" contained in the subfolders (except 'spatial') produce the figures shown in the main paper and in Supplementary Material 1 as well as results that support statements made in Supplementary Material 1 without the need to re-run the analyses.
   These R scripts load Rda files (stored in the subfolders "results/intermediateresults") that contain the raw results.
+  In addition, the R script "real_data_analysis.R" (subfolder "concdrift") produces the figure and table for the illustrative real data analysis for concept drift.

 - Below is a detailed description of which scripts produce which results: